rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 [^accidental]:  Terms _accidental_ and _essential complexity_ come from [_add_blank_target No Silver Bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet) paper.

-This sets the stage for what I want do discuss, but before continuing let me briefly review a ***few more relevant concepts.***
+This sets the stage for what I want to discuss, but before continuing let me briefly review a ***few more relevant concepts.***

 _Cognitive overload_ happens when working memory is overwhelmed by the 3 cognitive loads we have described, IMO, bugs are evidence of a cognitive overload.
-However, psychology is not a simple arithmetic, some programmers learn how to process large cognitive loads sequentially a few chunks of information at the time and get good at it.
+However, psychology is not a simple arithmetic, some programmers learn how to process large cognitive loads sequentially, a few chunks of information at the time and get good at it.
 However, high cognitive loads will overwhelm even the most diligent among us, There is even a trivial combinatorial complexity to this (does working memory go through a binomial number reloads?).

 I wanted to use _cognitive debt_ in the title, intending it as a pun on "technical debt" because I am interested in discussing negative impacts on the team's ability to understand and reason about the code.